Après: Post-slopes debauchery. Bring on the shot ski! Lots of buzzed people dancing around in ski gear eating chili.

 . . . . . . .

 Tram: The subway car on a wire that goes up and around the summit back to the bottom.
-Great for skiers, boarders, and snow bunnies.
+Where you’ll stand like a minnow packed in a can until the operator opens the doors at the summit.

 . . . . . . .